-Several factors may have influenced our results: 1) the more frequent use of first generation DES between 2009 and 2013, period when included cohort studies were performed.
+Several factors may have influenced our results: 1) the more frequent use of first generation DES between 2009 and 2013, the period when included cohort studies were performed.
 It is more likely that newer DES were employed in RCTs11,12, but we cannot confirm this hypothesis as no information on stent type used is available except for two studies20,23; 2) the definition of MACE was similar within RCT and cohort designs but heterogeneous between designs; also, all-cause mortality or TVR were not included in MACE definitions in RCTs.
 This may explain in part that cohorts had >2-fold higher incidences of MACE than RCTs for both types of stents; and 3) different major bleeding definitions (BARC, TIMI and ISTH) were used across different studies; however, no differences in bleeding events between RCTs and cohorts was found.

 After further stratifying by type of and duration of antithrombotic therapy, we found similar results about safety and efficacy irrespective of type of stent.
 This fact highlights the possibility than shortening DAPT might be safer.
-An interesting observation is the two-fold higher incidence of MI in patients with BMS as compared to DES on short-term TAT observed in cohort studies.
+An interesting observation is the two-fold higher incidence of MI in patients with BMS as compared with DES on short-term TAT observed in cohort studies.
 This meta-analysis did not find differences in the incidence of stent thrombosis between DES and BMS or between antithrombotic regimens.
 Spontaneous MI or related to in-stent restenosis may have occurred significantly less frequently among patients with DES28 and shortening DAPT may have an additional effect29.
-Remarkably, all-cause mortality was almost 4-fold greater in cohort studies as compared to RCTs, most likely reflecting the selection of lower risk patients in RCTs.
+Remarkably, all-cause mortality was almost 4-fold greater in cohort studies as compared with RCTs, most likely reflecting the selection of lower risk patients in RCTs.
 Furthermore, we confirmed that DAT is safer than TAT in both types of stents, whether such strategies are safe irrespective of type stent in ACS remains to be demonstrated.

 Our study has several limitations.
-First, the numbers of female patients were low (<30%).
+First, the comparison of DES with BMS was not randomized, even for the RCTs included, which tested different antithrombotic strategies rather than stent types.
 Second, patients enrolled in randomized trials were highly selected, with few patients having STEMI.
-Thus, our conclusion cannot be extended to all patients undergoing primary PCI for STEMI.
+Thus, our conclusions cannot be extended to all patients undergoing primary PCI for STEMI.
 Third, we did not obtain individual data from studies, hence we could not perform analyses adjusted for confounders; however, we stratified our analyses for major sources of bias such as study design, type and duration of AT.
 Fourth, although clinically relevant, information on adherence or compliance to DAT was not routinely collected.
-Fifth, the role of specific types of stents (first generation DES, and newer generation: BES, ZES, SES, EES) as well as procedure factors (e.g. coronary anatomy complexity, stent length, left main stenting) were not analyzed in our study.
+Fifth, the role of specific types of stents (first generation DES, and newer generation: BES, ZES, SES, EES) as well as procedural factors (e.g., coronary anatomy complexity, stent length, left main stenting) were not analyzed in our study.
 Sixth, we could not analyze incidence of restenosis associated to each stent type, due to limited data available per study.
-Finally, trials used different P2Y12 and DOACs at different doses, and we only analyzed combined doses due to scarcity of outcomes.
+Finally, trials used different P2Y12 and DOACs at different doses, and we only analyzed combined doses due to low frequency of outcomes.

 Conclusions

-DES had similar safety and efficacy than BMS in patients with AF undergoing PCI, even after stratifying by study design or type and duration of antithrombotic therapy.
+DES had similar safety and efficacy as BMS in patients with AF undergoing PCI, even after stratifying by study design or type and duration of antithrombotic therapy.
 The use of DAT was associated with a lower long-term incidence of major bleeding compared with TAT irrespective of the type of stent used.

 References